 B – Tier

-The B – Tier of Classes so far only contains a single class within it, but it is differentiated from the other Tiers based on one major factor.
+So far, the B – Tier of Classes only contains a single class within it, but it is differentiated from the other Tiers based on one major factor.
 That is the synergy that the class has with other classes.

 This is of particular importance as we’ve seen all of the other classes play off of the best abilities of each other and utilize them to devastating effect.
 This, however, is not the case with the B – Tier as the class simply is unable to mesh wholly with other classes to a highly effective level.

-This issue is compounded by the fact that there exist other better options for our multi-classing needs.
-Nonetheless, the B – Tier class is still a viable, albeit, difficult to fully synergize with the rest of your load-out.
+This issue is compounded by the fact that other better options exist for our multi-classing needs.
+Nonetheless, the B – Tier class is still viable, albeit difficult to fully synergize with the rest of your load-out.
 And will require a lot of investment into its equipment to come to par with the other classes.

-The Clawbringer invokes the most badass imagery when it comes to a visual perspective.
+The Clawbringer invokes the most badass imagery from a visual perspective.
 The massive hammer to boink your enemies with, and a companion wyvern to scorch them to ashes.
 Who can say no to that?

-The focus for this class is on utilizing the elemental damage of both Fire and Lightning in order to make your enemies kneel.
-The Clawbringer’s ability called Dragon Aura is an incredible buff that doesn’t just increase your own Fire damage, but also empowers your entire party.
+The focus of this class is on utilizing the elemental damage of both Fire and Lightning in order to make your enemies kneel.
+The Clawbringer’s ability called Dragon Aura is an incredible buff that doesn’t just increase your own Fire damage but also empowers your entire party.

-This class has a spectral hammer that they can both throw towards enemies and slam down into the midst of your foes.
-All of these attacks have a dazzling Lightning or Fire effect to them and can decimate a single or group of foes respectively.
-The Fire breath of the wyvern companion is another boon that lays enemies to waste, and their sharp claws and teeth help ripping to shreds any that remain.
+This class has a spectral hammer that they can both throw toward enemies and slam down into the midst of their foes.
+These attacks have a dazzling Lightning or Fire effect and can decimate a single or group of foes.
+The Fire breath of the wyvern companion is another boon that lays enemies to waste, and their sharp claws and teeth help rip any remaining shreds.

-Additionally, the Skill tree is all over the place making it difficult to simply invest into one type of damage and making sure that it can carry you through the game.
-Finally, the cool down timer for all of the Action skills are simply too long for them to be utilized to any real effect in game.
+Additionally, the Skill tree is all over the place, making it difficult to simply invest in one type of damage and ensure it can carry you through the game.
+Finally, the cool-down timer for all of the Action skills is simply too long for them to be utilized to any natural effect in-game.